projectdanube/xdi2/README.md

 It is the basis for [Project Danube](http://www.projectdanube.org/).

-A sample deployment is available at http://xdi2.projectdanube.org.
+A sample deployment of XDI² is available at http://xdi2.projectdanube.org.

 ### Components